 Satellite remote sensing can be used to detect changes in physical, biological, and chemical properties of the ocean, such as surface temperature, wind, surface height, surface waves, rainfall, and surface salinity, as well as ecosystem and water-quality changes.
-Unlike in-situ measurement, remote sensing enables the rapid acquisition of environmental measurements over large regions.
+Unlike in-situ ocean measurements, remote sensing enables the rapid acquisition of environmental measurements over large regions.
 In the case of the Indian oil sardine, however, the life history of the fish alone does not clarify which environmental covariates can improve landing forecasts.
 In this study, we tested many covariates that are known or have been postulated to affect sardine spawning, growth, and survival.
-We found that the multiyear average nearshore ocean temperature explained the most variability in landings and best improved out-of-sample prediction.
-This covariate is not tied to stages of the oil sardine life cycle as directly as are other covariates we tested, although it does integrate multiple influences (i.e., upwelling strength and temperature).
+We found that the multiyear average regional ocean temperature explained the most variability in landings and best improved out-of-sample prediction.
+This covariate is not tied to stages of the oil sardine life cycle as directly as are other covariates we tested, but it does integrate multiple influences (i.e., upwelling strength and temperature) over the average oil sardine lifespan.
+The second best covariate was the precipitation over land, not ocean, with a negative effect of high rainfall leading to lower catch in the current season.

 The temperature of the Western Indian Ocean, of which the Southeast Arabian Sea is a part, has been increasing over the last century at a greater rate than in any other tropical ocean (Roxy, Ritika, Terray, & Masson, 2014), and warming has been most extreme during the summer monsoon months.
 This ocean climate change is affecting the oil sardine distribution, with significant landings now occurring north of Goa (Vivekanandan, Rajagopalan, & Pillai, 2009).
 Continued warming is expected to affect the productivity of the region via multiple pathways, including direct effects of temperature change on the physiology and behavior of organisms and multiple indirect effects, including changes in salinity, oxygen concentrations, currents, wind patterns, ocean stratification, and upwelling spatial patterns, phenology, and intensity (Moustahfid, Marsac, & Grangopadhyay, 2018).
 The incorporation of environmental covariates into landings forecasts has the potential to improve fishery management for small pelagic species, such as oil sardines, in the face of a changing ocean environment (Haltuch et al., 2019; Tommasi et al., 2016).
-However, the monitoring of model covariate and overall forecast performance is crucial, as changes in the ocean environment may alter associations, such as that observed between landings and average SST in this study.
+However, monitoring of covariate performance in catch forecast models is crucial, as changes in the ocean environment may alter associations, such as that observed in this study when we examined the covariate explanatory power over the entire 1956 to 2015 catch time series.

+Our study emphasizes a number of key points for developing catch forecast models.
+First, non-linear effects are common and important to include.
+All the informative covariates involved a non-linear effect curve which matched known covariate effects, e.g. a negative effect of a covariate at high levels.
+Second, covariate effects change over time.
+Fisheries exist within complex multi-species ecological systems.
+Forecast models will need to guard against changing effects least the forecast model become disinformative.
+Lastly) Model complexity comes at a price particularly when the goal is forecasting.
+Inclusion of out-of-sample forecast metrics is crucial as these can give a very different picture than the model fit metrics.
+Covariates that are supported by model fit, even using metrics that penalize extra complexity, may be still be uninformative or even disinformative for out-of-sample prediction.
+Nonetheless, including key environmental covariates can appreciably improve catch forecasts, and in particular, the multiyear average sea surface temperature has emerged as an informative covariate across multiple studies on sardine species.

 REFERENCES